strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Interaction:**
   - The search input is initially hidden behind an icon-only button (e.g., `<GoogleSymbol name="search" />`).
-  - Clicking the button reveals the input field, which appears with a transparent background and a single underline (`border-b`).
+  - Clicking the button reveals the input field.
+  - **Crucially, the input must have a transparent background and no borders or box-shadow**, ensuring it blends seamlessly into the UI.
 - **Behavior:**
   - The input automatically gains focus as soon as it becomes visible.
+This is achieved using a `useEffect` hook with a `setTimeout` to ensure the element is rendered and ready for focus.
   - The input hides again if the user clicks away (`onBlur`) and the field is empty.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and management pages like the Admin screen.